gagandaroach/resume/CurriculumVitae.md

 August 2021 - Present

-* Member of AI4G, a team of engineers delivering artifical intelligence solutions to accelerate and enhance the experience of graphics and gaming applications.
+* Member of AI4G, a team of engineers productizing artifical intelligence solutions to accelerate and enhance the experience of graphics and gaming applications.
 Examples include DLSS Super Resolution, DLSS Frame Generation, and DLSS Ray Reconstruction.
 * Tech Lead for Ada-Next Launch Feature
 * Core contributor of DLSS 3.0 Frame Generation, a novel solution for real-time frame interpolation for DirectX and Vulkan Graphics engines on Linux and Windows.
-* Core contributor of the Nvidia Streamline SDK, a
+* Core contributor of the Nvidia Streamline SDK, an open source solution to simplify the integration of super resolution and super generation technologies into technologies and games.
-* Engineer Nvidia Streamline SDK
-* Lead design and implementation of continuous integration and continuous depl
+* Exercise leadership in deep learning research (PyTorch), real-time prototyping (CUDA, C++), public productization and long-term project maintenance (CI/CD, Testing, Security, PLC).

 #### Applied Research Internship